gchen0119/openimagechallenge/README.md

     * Skip connection/identity map from an earlier layer to a later layer (i.e., residual layer) act to prevent the vanishing gradient problem.

-# Environment setup and testing
+# Environment setup and testing for darknet with Keras
 * The YOLOv3 is developed by [pjreddie](https://pjreddie.com/darknet/yolo/)
   with [source codes](https://github.com/pjreddie/darknet.git).